sysgears/grain/docs/latest.markdown

  - preview mode that allows to make and see changes on the fly
  - support of embedded Groovy code for any content files
  - conventions that allow to process content sources using Groovy code
- - support of Markdown and reStructuredText
+ - support of Markdown, reStructuredText and AsciiDoctor
- - support of SASS/SCSS
+ - support of SASS/SCSS and LESS CSS
  - code highlighting via Pygments
  - sources compression and minification